jeanflower/FinKitty/README.md

 `startLocalWebServer.sh` or `start3LocalDBAndWebServer.sh`.

 ### Run the tests
-`npm test` or `./startTests.sh`

-Or `CI=true npm test -- --t='match this string to test name'`.

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+``npm test -- --transformIgnorePatterns 'node_modules/(?!dateformat)/'``
+(as from dateformat v5, we need this extra argument) or ``./start4Tests.sh`` or ``./start5SingleTest.sh "myTestName"`` or ``./start6SequentialTests.sh``

 The browser tests (automated with selenium) will fail unless the web server is running (do 'npm start' before 'npm test').

 The selenium tests fire up and drive Chrome processes.
 If the tests properly complete, the Chrome process for the tests should close down properly.
 But the chromedriver process does not get cleaned up.
 If the tests are interrupted (e.g. restart partway through) then the cleanup does not occur.
 After a lengthy testing session, you may prefer to clean up manually; open Activity Monitor, search by the text "chrome", and in a terminal window, `killall chromedriver` and `killall "Google Chrome"`.

 ### Handling dependencies
 Updating the Chrome browser on the test machine can leave Chrome and the chromdriver out of sync.
 To recover, use
 ```
 npm install chromedriver --detect_chromedriver_version
 ```

 If the latest chromedriver on npm falls behind the version needed for the installed Chrome, here are some steps to tide things over:
  - download the appropriate zip file from https://chromedriver.storage.googleapis.com/index.html
  - delete the chromedriver entry from package.json
  - install chromedriver using something equivalent to